ximion/appstream-generator/docs/asgen-config.md

 metadataTimestamps | Write timestamps into generated metadata files. *Default: `ON`* immutableSuites | Allow suites to be marked as immutable.
-This is useful for distributions with fixed releases, but not for rolling release distributions or continuously updated repositories. *Default: `ON`* processFonts | Include font metadata and render fonts. *Default: `ON`* processGStreamer | Synthesise `type=codec` metadata from available GStreamer packages.
+This is useful for distributions with fixed releases, but not for rolling release distributions or continuously updated repositories. *Default: `ON`* processFonts | Include font metadata and render fonts. *Default: `ON`* allowIconUpscaling | Allows upscaling of small 48x48px icons to 64x64px to make applications show up.
+Icons are only upscaled as a last resort. *Default: `ON`* processGStreamer | Synthesise `type=codec` metadata from available GStreamer packages.
 Requires support in the backend, currently only implemented for Debian. *Default: `ON`*